 The Clearwater area is situated in west-central Alberta, south of Kaybob-Edson.
-As of December 31, 2017, Cenovus held leasehold rights of 800,000 net acres.
-Cenovus's assets in the Clearwater area are characterized by multi-horizon, Cretaceous and Jurassic reservoirs at depths ranging from 1,900 meters to 3,000 meters, all with high NGL content for a predominantly gas prone area.
-This is a mature area historically developed with conventional vertical well technology, providing Cenovus with a series of low risk horizontal drilling development programs.
+As of December 31, Cenovus held leasehold approximately 809,000 net acres.
+Cenovus's assets in the Clearwater area are characterized by multihorizon, Cretaceous and Jurassic reservoirs at depths ranging from 1,900 meters to 3,000 meters, all with high NGL content in a predominantly gas prone area.
+This is a mature area historically developed with conventional vertical technology, providing Cenovus with a series of lower risk horizontal drilling development programs.
 Cenovus operates natural gas processing facilities in the area, including the Sand Creek and Alder plants.
-Average net production was 20,805 barrels of oil equivalent per day in 2017.
+Average net production was 37,855 barrels of oil equivalent per day in 2018 (20,805 barrels of oil equivalent per day in 2017).